-However, as in the case with every septic tank or system design, there may come a time where you end up with a clogged drain, or experience a septic backup with your mound system.
+However, as in the case with every septic tank or system design, there may come a time where you end up with a clogged drain, or experience septic mound system problems.
 What do you do then and how can you diagnose the problem?
 For example, what if the elevated sand mound is unable to hold water?
 This is usually caused by heavy rains, which can back up the entire system.
 At other times, the sand mound can become clogged with sludge or grease.
 In this particular instance, the portion of the mound that has been clogged needs to be removed and the sand scarified.
 The sand mound then will need to be replaced to the original levels.

 This requires the expertise of a knowledgeable septic service; Septic Medic is here to meet all of your elevated sand mound needs in Pike County PA and the surrounding areas, including Bushkill, PA and Milford, PA.
 Whether you’re running a mound system or a traditional septic tank setup, emergency situations can happen at any time – we are here to provide instantaneous service, so call 570-828-7444 or contact us online the moment you discover a problem with your septic tank system!